theapplemaniac/Self-balancing-Motorcycle/README.md

 # Self-balancing Motorcycle
- Control System Design for a Self-balancing Motorcycle
+ Control System Design for a Self-balancing Motorcycle in MATLAB

 This project focuses on designing, testing, and implementing an autonomous or remote control system for a self-balancing motorcycle using the Arduino Engineering Kit.
 The aim is to create a digital motor controller that effectively balances and steers the motorcycle, which can be demonstrated on the provided hardware.